 Critically examines traditional schools of Philosophical thinking from a feminist perspective.
 Recommended prerequisite: one philosophy course from other than Phl 103, 104, 206.

 WS 315 Feminist Analysis (4)

 This is an advanced theory and methods course.
 An exploration of the interpretive frameworks and research strategies utilized in contemporary feminist scholarship.
 Drawing on examples from more than one discipline, students will be introduced to a range of theoretical and methodological approaches, while learning to identify the choices that scholars make in carrying out their work.
 Issues under debate within feminist scholarship as well as the differences between feminist scholars and those working from other frameworks will be examined.
-Recommended prerequisite: WS 301.
+Required prerequisite: WS 301.